kode4food/interpol/README.md

 This will also install any development dependencies and maybe run the nodeunit test suite.

 ## Inclusion in Node.js
-Assuming you have installed the Interpol package into your project with npm, you can include it in a Node.js module with the following:
+Assuming you have installed the Interpol package with npm, you can include it in your Node code with the following:

 ```javascript
 var $interpol = require('interpol');
 ```

+*Note:* In Node you can name the returned function anything you'd like.
+For these examples it will be `$interpol()`.
+I leave out the dollar sign `$`.

 ## Inclusion in a Browser
 There are two ways to include Interpol templates in a browser-based application.
-The first is to parse/compile raw templates using the PEG.js parser, and the second is to compile the templates from pre-parsed JSON output.
-The PEG.js parser is *massive* and parsing using it is considerably slower than parsing JSON, but it may be necessary if you want to compile ad-hoc templates.
+The first is to parse/compile raw templates using the PEG.js parser.
+The second is to compile the templates from pre-parsed JSON output.
+The PEG.js parser is *massive* and slower than parsing JSON, but it may be necessary if you want to compile ad-hoc templates.

+*Note:* The entry point function for Interpol in the browser is *always* named `$interpol()`.

 ### Including the PEG.js Parser
 If you *must* parse raw templates in the browser, you will need to load the Interpol PEG.js parser.
-The order in which the parser is loaded doesn't matter, so long as it's loaded before you attempt to compile a raw template.
+The order in which you load the parser doesn't matter, so long as it's loaded before you attempt to compile a raw template.

 ```html
 <script src="/js/interpol/parser.js" type="text/javascript"></script>